Dani2706/TW-Dumitrascu-Ursache/README.md

-✨ Features
+## ✨ Features

-User Authentication
+### 🔐 User Authentication

-User registration and login functionality
+- User registration and login

-Secure access to user-specific features
+- Secure access to personal listings

-Property Page
+### 🏠 Property Page

-View detailed property listings with:
+- View detailed listings with:

-Images
+  - 📸 Images

-Descriptions
+  - 📝 Descriptions

-Tags
+  - 🏷️ Tags

-(Upcoming: interactive map with location pin)
+- ⚠️ *Upcoming*: map with a location pin for property positioning

-Featured Properties Section
+### 🌟 Featured Properties Section

-Displayed on the homepage, this section highlights 5 dynamically selected properties:
+Displayed on the homepage, this section shows **5 curated listings**:

-1 apartment for sale
+- 🏢 1 apartment for sale

-1 apartment for rent
+- 🏘️ 1 apartment for rent

-1 house
+- 🏡 1 house

-1 land plot
+- 🌾 1 land plot

-1 commercial space
+- 🏬 1 commercial space

-Selection criteria:
+#### ✅ Selection Criteria:

-Posted between 7–30 days ago
+- Posted between **7 and 30 days ago**

-From users who haven’t had a featured listing in the past year
+- From users who **haven’t had a featured listing** in the past year

-Listings with at least 5% favorite rate (favorites / views)
+- Listings with at least **5% favorite rate** *(favorites / views)*

-Chosen based on highest number of views
+- Chosen based on the **highest number of views** within those constraints

-Automatically updated weekly via a PL/SQL stored procedure triggered by a scheduler job
+🔄 Updated **weekly** using a **PL/SQL stored procedure** triggered by an **Oracle DBMS scheduler job**

-Listing Management Panel
+### 🛠️ Listings Management Panel

-Authenticated users can:

-Add new property listings
+- Add new property listings

-Edit existing listings
+- Edit active listings

-Delete their own listings
+- Delete own listings